hhvm/user-documentation/guides/hhvm/98-FAQ/01-faq.md

 ### Why is HHVM released every 8 weeks?

-At Facebook, HHVM is pushed every 2 weeks (as you can see from the [NEWS](https://github.com/facebook/hhvm/blob/master/NEWS) file), but having everyone in the world update every 2 weeks would lead to too much testing and churn.
+At Facebook, HHVM is pushed every 2 weeks, but having everyone in the world update every 2 weeks would lead to too much testing and churn.
 After asking around this seems to be a good compromise between churn and getting new features.
 In the future we could switch to every 6 weeks or 10 weeks or any multiple of 2 that the community likes.

 ### What code does HHVM currently run?